Leasehold service charges explained

-You usually have to pay a share of everything even if you don't use some of the services.
+You usually have to pay a share of everything even if you do not use some services.

-You are not required to pay for services that are not provided for in your lease.
+You do not have to pay for services that are not in your lease.

 Reserve or sinking funds

-You may have to pay into a fund for future works on your building.
+You may have to pay into a fund for future works.